Rosetta Stone Review: The Truth People Hide About This App

 In Japanese, there's a fine line between being polite and being overly polite to the point of embarrassing the people you're speaking with.
 It's a nuance that Rosetta Stone completely fails to address.

-As a result, when you're speaking with native Japanese speakers, they can immediately tell that you're just a grammarian—someone who’s learned the words but not the culture, which can be perceived as an insult.
+As a result, when you're speaking with Japanese native speakers, they can immediately tell that you're just a grammarian—someone who's learned the words but not the culture, which can be perceived as an insult.

 Even worse, this lack of cultural understanding can actually cause you to come across as rude, even when that's the complete opposite of your intention.